 Preserved lemons take about four weeks before they’re ready to use and sadly this recipe requires preserved, not fresh lemons.
 So go ahead and make up a big jar so you’re ready to make this stunning dish, or grab a store bought jar and away you go.

 What Cut Of Chicken Do I Use And Why?

-Put simply chicken thigh is far more moist than chicken breast.
+Put simply chicken thigh is far moister than chicken breast.
 It is the only cut that we would make this Moroccan chicken with for that very reason.
 Chicken breast is not fatty and is very easily overcooked and becomes dry in the mouth.

 Chicken thighs on the other hand are practically impossible to overcook and the meat remains moist and tender because of the higher fat content.
 Simple!